 You may be given pain medications and instructions for how to care for your rectal area.
 A nurse may change your dressing or instruct you on how to change it.

-After arriving home, contact your doctor if any of the following occurs: Large amounts of bleeding from the rectumFeverFoul-smelling drainage from the rectumExcessive swelling in the rectal areaInability to control bowel movementsDifficulty urinating
+It is important to monitor your recovery.
+Alert your doctor to any problems.
+If any of the following occur, call your doctor: Large amounts of bleeding from the rectumFeverFoul-smelling drainage from the rectumExcessive swelling in the rectal areaInability to control bowel movementsDifficulty urinating

 6/6/2011 DynaMed's Systematic Literature Surveillance